elsternet/cloudwerkstatt/ansible_collections/elsternet/cloudwerkstatt/roles/local_accounts/README.md

 # roles/local_accounts/README.md
 ---
-This role configures local user accounts with variables provided from a dictionary in vars/main.yml This role configures local user accounts with variables provided from a dictionary in vars/main.yml
+This role configures local user accounts with variables provided from a dictionary in vars/main.yml

 # vars/main.yml:
 user dictionary to define user account details to be set: